-This article will discuss the importance of a clean sleeping bag because a dirty one will not only make you feel uncomfortable, but it could also lead to severe health problems.
-Fortunately, there are plenty of ways to clean your sleeping bag, either while you’re home or out in the nature.
+I’ll tell you the importance of a clean sleeping bag and how to wash it properly so you don’t risk any health problems from it being dirty.
+And there are plenty of ways to clean it, either while you’re home or out in the wilderness.

-Most sleeping bags come with their own cleaning instruction, but I will give you some more effective ways.
+Most sleeping bags come with cleaning instructions, but I will give you some more effective ways.
 With these care and washing tips, you can make sure that your bag will last longer.

 - Fill your bath with cold water and 75g – 90g laundry soap

 - Add a little cup of laundry fabric softener